-/DEFINE=logical_name
+/DEFINE=logical name

 Specifies the logical name to be assigned for the drive.
 The logical name is a process logical name.
 The maximum length of the logical name is 31 characters.
-The logical name is assigned to an equivalence string containing the drive name and allocated VMS device name in a search list - as such, both MDMS and non-MDMS commands (e.g. MOUNT) can be issued on the logical name
+The logical name is assigned to an equivalence string containing the allocated VMS device name and drive name in a search list - as such, both MDMS and non-MDMS commands (e.g. MOUNT) can be issued on the logical name.